qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/trainingmaterial/index.rst

 Educators are encouraged to use/mix/add material to the QGIS Training Manual.

 Please write to richard@qgis.org if you want to have something added here.
-Or you edit this page in github (https://github.com/qgis/QGIS-Website/blob/master/source/site/forusers/trainingmaterial/index.rst) and do a pull request.
+Or you edit this page on `Github <https://github.com/qgis/QGIS-Website/blob/master/source/site/forusers/trainingmaterial/index.rst>`_ and do a pull request.

 English